galaxyproject/training-material/topics/fair/tutorials/dataplant-arcs/tutorial.md

 - How can I create my ARC?
 time_estimation: "2H"
 key_points:
-- Annotated Research Contexts (ARCs) ..
+- Annotated Research Contexts (ARCs) help you structure your research data in a FAIR and standardized way
-- ARCitect is a useful tool to help you create your ARC
+- ARCitect is a useful tool to help you create your ARCs
+- DataHUB houses ARCs both during development and after publishing
+- ARCs can be published and shared with the global community
 tags:
 - plants
 - fair